 I was in shock and awe and my sweet baby was placed on my chest, A BOY!
 Somehow I sort of knew it was a boy.
 I didn't cry.
 I just stared and held and felt the sweet (albeit temporary) physical relief.
 I was in another world and my body felt like a limp noodle but my baby was here.
 His cord was allowed to pulse for several minutes before my husband cut it.

 A few hours later our neighbors knocked at the door, worried.
 I was in the other room and my husband assured them that, though they had seen a doctor going back and forth from the house, everything was fine and the baby was here.
 (Note, if you have neighbors in close proximity, maybe tell them if you plan to have a home birth and don't want them knocking!)
 I stayed hidden with the baby.
 Later that day, we had to host in-laws and while I wanted to share the joy with people it was extremely hard and looking back, not at all a good idea.
 I was in so much pain and had no idea what I was doing.
 I was moving around WAY more than I should have been and didn't even know that I should be laying down and getting some cold compresses for my very very sore stitches and perineum.
 I wish I had had someone who knew how to care for me check in and just make me stay in bed while they fed me and gave me what I needed to care for my lower half.
-But they brought subs with them, at least, and I was totally craving a sub.
+But they did bring subs with them, at least, and I was absolutely craving a sub.

 That night was surreal.
 We went to bed falling into a dead sleep.
 A few hours later we were woken by a cry and for several moments were so confused as to WHAT that sound was.
 Right!
 Baby!
 We were still downstairs and John Paul was sleeping in the bassinet next to us.
 That would be our temporary bedroom for a few weeks, at least.
 For weeks when he would wake at night it was a full blown two person Olympic event.
 One person had to soothe him while we changed his little diaper and then I needed Brian's help to get him nursing.
-I couldn't bear to hear that cry and I'm not sure he never really cried during those first few months.
+I couldn't bear to hear that cry and I'm not sure he ever really cried during those first few months.
 I would really have this interior physical reaction to it so I would try to tend to him before he could get distressed.
-The sound of a crying baby (even not my own) still cuts through me like nothing else and I think maybe it's supposed to be that way.
+The sound of a crying baby (even not my own) still cuts through me like nothing else and I honestly think maybe it's supposed to be that way.

 Those first few weeks were beautiful and hard.
 I was in love with my son but recovery was very difficult.
-I had no idea how to care for stitches (even though I had been told...seriously I was in some sort of hazy sleep-deprived dream world and completely thrown off by BABY).
+I had no idea how to care for stitches (even though I had been told...seriously I was in some sort of hazy sleep-deprived dream world and my world and brain completely thrown off by a BABY).
 It took me weeks to not feel sore and heavy and car rides were brutal.
 It wasn't until we were six weeks down the line that nursing wasn't tear-inducing, toe-curlingly painful.
 We did see a lactation consultant.
 I was making tons of milk, he was growing fine, but it was just that I was too impatient with getting a proper latch and would let him nurse with his tiny mouth not completely open.
 I was completely committed to nursing and eventually either he learned to latch better or my breasts toughened up enough to handle it because nursing became somewhat easier.
 It took a good seven months before I wasn't constantly afraid of leaking.
 I know now that I don't have any struggles with creating milk and have to nurse only one side at a time in the beginning or I make way too much and my letdown is then crazy fire hydrant strong.
 But in the beginning I followed the standard "rules" of nursing on both sides each session (even if one side wasn't empty) which created a cycle of too much milk/crazy letdown ---> baby swallowing air and getting too much fore milk ---> gassy/refluxy baby ---> nurse to soothe (but not block feeding so stimulating too much production) ---> too much milk/crazy letdown.
 Repeat.
 Thankfully, he still thrived despite the reflux symptoms and occasional projectile spitting.

 Emotionally, having a baby threw me for a total loop.
 We were pretty much on our own.
 The reality of motherhood was shocking to my system and the complete dependence of this tiny very real and vulnerable person was a huge shift in my worldview.
 It was almost scary to me how important I was now in the life of another person.
 We got through it and in some ways are probably stronger for it, though I absolutely could have used more support and mothering of me through this transition.
 There were many many blessings in the way things happened for us, though, even with the struggles.
 I am confident in my instincts as a mother.
 Being on our own in those trying years cemented our little family unit and we have been able to create healthy space and boundaries that have been valuable for our family's growth and goals.

 While there are some things I would change, the way John Paul's birth happened was such a crazy profound blessing in so many ways.
 I changed on that day.
 I felt like a completely new person.
 I was not at all steeped in the birth world at that time nor was I even very educated in it.
 But I experienced a practically tangible empowerment in my motherhood through his birth.
-I felt like people must feel after having run a marathon but ten times so (and with more pelvic pain, ha).
+I felt like people must feel after having run a marathon but ten times so (and with whole lot more pelvic pain, ha).
 I knew with every fiber of my being that I could and should be this baby's mom.
 I knew I had it in me to do anything I needed to do for this baby.
 That confidence was necessary for me to get through some incredibly challenging first weeks (not to mention later life events) and I'm so grateful for a doctor and husband who believed without a doubt that my body was designed to birth my baby.
 Without that support I'm not sure what would have happened or if my experience of birth and motherhood itself would be completely different.
 In fact, the entire track of my life would likely be incredibly different.
 I'm glad it happened the way it did.
 That said, and with that dichotomy that God so loves to present to us over and over, the actual reality of motherhood has been one of the most humbling roles in all my life.
 From the vulnerability of birth to the difficult recovery to the present day mothering of the now eighteen year old young man who still holds my heart, I am humbled that I, with all my faults and quirks and sins, could be his mother and that God has given me this undeserved privilege now seven times over.